chkn/Xamarin.SwiftUI/Readme.md

 If you need to make changes to the SwiftUIGlue native glue library during development, you can rebuild just those bits by running:

 ```
-dotnet msbuild build.proj /t:SwiftUIGlue /p:Configuration=Debug
+dotnet msbuild build.proj /t:SwiftUIGlue
 ```

 #### Packaging

-The major and minor version of nuget packages created by the CI pipeline is controlled by the `name:` element in `azure-pipelines.yaml`.
-This should be bumped for each release.
+The major and minor version of nuget packages created by the CI pipeline is controlled by the `VERSION` file.
+This does not need to be bumped for patch releases.

 For local development, the version of the package produced can be overridden:

 ```
-dotnet msbuild /restore build.proj /p:Version=X.X.XXX
+dotnet msbuild /restore build.proj /t:Pack /p:Version=X.X.XXX
 ```

 ---